Adamizing/Election_Analysis/README.md

 Similarly, if this were a federal election, we could use the same script and change the county to states.

 In short, no matter the number of candidates or counties, the script used to perform the Election Audit can be a valuable resourse for the board.

-I am open to negotiation and available for consult if you are interested in talking further.